Core Programs and Services:

 The Tower Foundation will now offer three opportunities per year to apply for funding for its Core Programs and Services grants (in Intellectual Disabilities, Learning Disabilities, Mental Health, and Substance Use Disorders) as well as for Technology and Small Grants.
 This change from an annual cycle will ensure a shorter process that will help to lessen the administrative burden on grantees.
 Learn more here.

-The Tower Foundation has adopted the National Cancer Institute's definition of substance use disorders:
+The Tower Foundation has adopted the Substance Abuse and Mental Health Services Administration's definition of substance

 While open to creative approaches, some preferred strategies for supporting our goals include: